Faculty Research Directory

 Community-partnered research to improve community health in underserved populations

-Susan Kotowski, PhD Use of simulation and research experiences to improve student learning outcomes
+Susan Kotowski, PhD Health care ergonomics; use of simulation, research experiences, and IPE to improve student learning outcomes

 Rebecca Leugers, PT, MS, NDT, LSVT Stroke survivors’ walking abilities in their homes, and how lifestyle management impacts walking ability